tgonzales114/local-container-registry/README.md

 Tools to self-host a simple container registry

 ### configure
-change any settings in the `vars.env` file
+make any customizations in the `vars.env` file

 ### procedures